STEVE INSKEEP, Host:

 So in his speech, the president laid out a detailed case linking Osama bin Laden's terror network to its offshoot in Iraq.

-President GEORGE W. BUSH: They know they are al-Qaida.
+INSKEEP: They know they're al-Qaida.
 The Iraqi people know they are al-Qaida.
 People across the Muslim world know they are al-Qaida.
 And there's a good reason they are called al-Qaida in Iraq.
 They are al-Qaida in Iraq.

-MONTAGNE: Joining us now to talk about that is NPR intelligence correspondent, Mary Louise Kelly.
-Good morning.
+MONTAGNE: Joining us now to talk about that is NPR intelligence correspondent Mary Louise Kelly.
+Welcome.

-MONTAGNE: What evidence did the president gave to link al-Qaida in Iraq with al-Qaida's central leadership?
+MONTAGNE: What evidence did the president give to link al-Qaida in Iraq with al-Qaida's central leadership?

-KELLY: Well, what he did in this speech was try to walk through the founding of al-Qaida in Iraq by Abu Musab al-Zarqawi, whom the president stressed was a Jordanian.
-He described how even after Zarqawi was killed, he was replaced by another foreigner, an Egyptian.
-He talked about how many of al-Qaida's other senior leaders today are foreigners.
-So the point that he was trying to make is that al-Qaida in Iraq is not merely an Iraqi phenomenon and therefore an Iraqi problem, but that it's actually part of the global terror problem and therefore, as the president sees it, that the U.S. cannot pull out of Iraq without undermining the overall war on terror.
+LOUISE KELLY: Well, what he did really was try to walk step by step through the founding of al-Qaida in Iraq by Abu Musab al-Zarqawi, whom the president stressed was a Jordanian.
+He described how even after Zarqawi was killed last summer, he was replaced by another foreigner, an Egyptian.
+The point the president was trying to make was that al-Qaida in Iraq is not merely an Iraqi phenomenon and therefore an Iraqi problem.
+But that - as he sees it - it's part of the global terror problem, and that therefore the U.S., he says, should not pull out of Iraq - cannot pull out of Iraq without undermining the overall war on terror.

-MONTAGNE: Well, it seems like one of the striking things about that speech is how many times the president mentioned al-Qaida.
-And he seemed to be insisting that al- Qaida is the problem in Iraq.
+MONTAGNE: One of the striking things about this speech is how many times the president mentioned al-Qaida.
+He really - he seemed to be insisting that al- Qaida is the problem in Iraq.

-KELLY: He did.
+LOUISE KELLY: That's true.
 In fact, he said so explicitly.
-And I've got another line from this speech that we can just listen to here.
+And I've got another line from this speech that we can play just here.

-Pres.
-BUSH: Al-Qaida is public enemy number one for the Iraqi people.
+INSKEEP: Al-Qaida is public enemy number one for the Iraqi people.
 Al- Qaida is public enemy number one for the American people.
 And that is why, for the security of our country, we will stay on the hunt.
 We'll deny them safe haven, and we will defeat them where they have made their stand.